jkutner/jkutner.github.com/_posts/2016-05-16-java-truststore-keystore-from-env-vars.md

 [main] INFO ratpack.server.RatpackServer - Ratpack started for https://localhost:5050
 ```

-Then open a browser to [https://localhost:5050](https://localhost:5050).
+Finally, open a browser to [https://localhost:5050](https://localhost:5050).
 After you accept the
 security exception for the self-signed cert, you'll see the "Hello" page.

 You can learn more about including the `EnvKeyStore` library in your app by reading the